 You are raising digital natives

 If your child is younger than 18 years old, you are definitely raising digital natives.
 This means you are raising children who were born into a world that is always connected.
+They are used to thinking digital and comfortable with all forms of digital technology.
 Hands up if you have been surprised at how they seem to be able to use a smart device without you teaching them?

 What matters is how they use the internet and for them to know that there is a good and a bad side.
 So where will they learn all this?
-The truth is they will learn with or without you, but is best that they can learn from and with you!
-Yes, you see in today’s age, parents can no longer boast of knowing everything (not that anyone does really but at least before you could pretend to).
+The truth is they will learn with or without you but it is best that they can learn from and with you!
+In today’s age, parents can no longer boast of knowing everything (not that anyone does really but at least before you could pretend to).
 Nowadays, a child can get any information at a click of a button.

 Social media is the way people communicate today, everyone is using it in some shape of form.
 Some schools even have their own version which is for sharing homework and allows students to communicate.
 People like to share selfies, photos, quotes of the day and much more.
 It is not bad!
 What is bad is when the use of social media becomes excessive or you notice that your child’s use of various social media tools leaves them feeling sad, depressed or anxious.